Custis History, Family Crest & Coats of Arms

 The surname Custis was first found in Warwickshire but the name was scattered throughout Britain since early times.
 By example, the Hundredorum Rolls of 1273 lists: William le Curteis in Cambridgeshire; Walter Curteys in Oxfordshire; Osbert le Curteys in Essex; Henry Corteys in Devon; and Richard le Corteys in Oxfordshire.
 Over one hundred years later, the Yorkshire Poll Tax Rolls of 1379 lists Adam Curtase and Johannes Cartas.

-Important Dates for the Custis family
+Early History of the Custis family

 This web page shows only a small excerpt of our Custis research.
 Another 161 words (12 lines of text) covering the years 1066, 1130, 1168, 1531 and 1534 are included under the topic Early Custis History in all our PDF Extended History products and printed products wherever possible.